educational-resources-and-services/bibletags-widget/README.md

 ## Contributing

 * Get to know the project via the [Design](#design) section below and the [Roadmap](#roadmap) above.
-* Submit pull requests to fix bugs from [Issues](https://github.com/educational-resources-and-services/bibletags-widget/issues) and implement features that fall within the Roadmap.
-You would be wise to examine the [active branches](https://github.com/educational-resources-and-services/bibletags-widget/branches/active) so as to avoid taking up a feature that someone else is already actively working on.
+* Submit pull requests to fix bugs from `Issues` and implement features that fall within the Roadmap.
+You would be wise to examine the active branches so as to avoid taking on a feature that someone else is already actively working on.
 * Please take note of the present coding style and do your best to write new code that accords with it.